jimpick/wallaby-fevm-msg-signer/README.md

 Every time this is run, a new actor will be created with a new address.

+Note the warning... in order to create an actor using the Lotus API, the tool needs to know the Code CID for the embedded system EVM that is compiled to WASM.
+This will change with each reset of the Wallaby testnet.
+Right now, the CID is hard-coded into the tool for the "selenium" release, but it will change when the testnet is reset for the next release.
+At that time, it will be necessary to update the tool.

 ## Invoke a method

 We'll need the method signatures: